Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 A concrete classroom example: in a Year 10 history lesson on the causes of the First World War, a learner with strong person knowledge recognises that they understand the political causes but are shakier on the economic ones.
 Strong task knowledge tells them that the essay format will require them to weigh and compare causes, not just list them.
 Strong strategy knowledge leads them to use a comparison graphic organiser to clarify the relationship between causes before drafting.
 Without any one of these three, the learner's preparation is less efficient.

 Focus more on metacognitive experience in class.
-Flavell (1979) said it includes feelings about learning.
-Efklides (2006) showed confusion means a learner's method isn't working.
-Teach learners to view confusion as helpful data.
-Dunlosky & Metcalfe (2009) suggested modelling problem-solving.
+Flavell (1979) said this includes feelings about learning.
+Efklides (2006) showed that confusion can mean a learner's method is not working.

-Kruger and Dunning (1999) showed new learners often overrate their knowledge.
-Expert learners underrate their abilities.
-Therefore, good self-assessment relies on metacognition.
+Kruger and Dunning (1999) showed that new learners often overrate their knowledge.
+Expert learners often underrate their abilities.
+This means good self-assessment relies on metacognition.

-Bjork (1994) found metacognition strategy transfer is sometimes weak.
-Learners may find it hard to plan, monitor, and evaluate across subjects.
+Bjork (1994) found that metacognition strategy transfer can be weak.
+Learners may struggle to plan, monitor, and evaluate when they move between subjects.
 Nelson (1996) suggested that integration helps learning.
 Dunlosky (2009) recommends using relevant language and examples.

 Metacognition matters for science learners.
 They must know "explain why" questions need causal reasoning.
 Learners should grasp that recall tasks differ from application tasks (Zohar, 1999).
 Thinking strategies let learners plan and monitor their learning more precisely (Whitebread et al., 2015; Krätzig & Arbuthnott, 2006).